-- (a) is used as a medium of exchange, unit of account, or store of value and is not legal tender, whether or not denominated in legal tender; - (b) is intended to represent assets such as debt or equity in the promoter; - (c) is otherwise intended to represent any assets or rights associated with such assets; or - (d) is intended to provide access to an application or service or product by means of distributed ledger technology.
+- is used as a medium of exchange, unit of account, or store of value and is not legal tender, whether or not denominated in legal tender; - is intended to represent assets such as debt or equity in the promoter; - is otherwise intended to represent any assets or rights associated with such assets; or - is intended to provide access to an application or service or product by means of distributed ledger technology.

 There are substantial penalties under DABA for anyone who fails to comply with any requirement or contravenes any prohibition imposed by or under the legislation, including potential fines of up to \$10,000,000.
+In addition the Authority has a wide range of enforcement options available to deal with any failure to comply with prudential and AML/ATF (Anti-Money Laundering and Anti-Terrorist Financing) requirements.